ansys/pymapdl/doc/source/user_guide/cli.rst

             Success: Launched an MAPDL instance (PID=32612) at 127.0.0.1:50052

-For more information, see :func:`ansys.mapdl.core.launcher.launch_mapdl`, and :func:`ansys.mapdl.core.cli.pymapdl`.
+For more information, see :func:`ansys.mapdl.core.launcher.launch_mapdl`.

 Stop MAPDL instances